Welcome to Sight Concern Worcestershire

 Your local charity supporting blind and partially sighted people to lead independent and fulfilling lives.

 Here you will find information on the services we offer, upcoming events and many ways in which you can get involved with us.

-Get InvolvedThere are many ways that you can get involved, whether you fundraise, donate or volunteer we need to more than ever.
-Get Involved
+Get InvolvedThere are many ways that you can get involved, whether you fundraise, donate or volunteer we need you more than ever.

 Latest News & Events

 - Make a Will Promotion